 The next step was to analyse what content provided the competitors with the most engagement.
 It quickly became apparent that locally produced content such as event notices provided the best engagement for the competitors.

 Our customer was only producing general area overview type content which was consistent with not living locally.
 It was also noted that while competitor engagement was higher, it was locally based so what would the improvement be?

 The client thought this was still useful as relatives and friends of locals stay at the Holiday Home too so local engagement helps bolster a large potential market.

-- Given that evidence we recommended that content of a more local feel should be published in addition to the content promoting the general area.
+- Given that evidence, we recommended that the content of a more local feel should be published in addition to the material promoting the general area.

 - That scheduling of posts is kept within the parameters set as much as possible (and monitored),

-- That regular reminders of mailing list subscriptions are posted as that is marketing gold.
+- Those regular reminders of mailing list subscriptions are posted as that is marketing gold.

 - That mailing list competitions are run (we assisted in this)